-• Lack of · Myopic focus collaboration • Jurisdictions are hard to manage across, lack of flexibility • Funding • Funding to research and implement large-scale management • We need more resources • Inertia (fear of loss) • Fear of loss Inertia (fear of loss) Denial - failure to engage before the problem arrives Inertia (fear of loss) Inertia - uncertainty can lead to inaction Guidance (required and optional) Translating management needs into policy Guidance (required In absence of regulations, how do we manage effectively and optional) (implement best management practice) Guidance (required Robust infrastructure (similar to climate science centers, national and optional) leader with regional centers).
-Guidance (required and optional) Standardized management approaches Guidance (required and optional) Standardized surveillance protocols Communication and coordination communication within and among agencies Communication communication and coordination between agencies, states, and coordination research and NGOs Communication and coordination Translating science to the decision makers Communication and coordination translation of science into management Inertia (fear of loss) Uncertainty of outcome is not well embraced outside pure science.
+• Lack of • Myopic focus collaboration • Jurisdictions are hard to manage across, lack of flexibility • Funding • Funding to research and implement large-scale management We need more resources • Inertia (fear • Fear of loss of loss) Inertia (fear of loss) Denial - failure to engage before the problem arrives Inertia (fear of loss) Inertia - uncertainty can lead to inaction Guidance (required Translating management needs into policy and optional) Guidance (required In absence of regulations, how do we manage effectively and optional) (implement best management practice) Guidance (required Robust infrastructure (similar to climate science centers, national and optional) leader with regional centers).
+Guidance (required Standardized management approaches and optional) Guidance (required Standardized surveillance protocols and optional) communication within and among a compiles Communication communication within and among agencies Communication communication and coordination between agencies states and coordination research and NGOs Communication Translating science to the decision makers and coordination Translating science to the decision makers Communication translation of science into management and coordination Inertia (fear of loss) Uncertainty of outcome is not well embraced outside pure science.
 We need to better define expect actions to garner support for trying something.
-Inertia (fear of loss) Although adaptive management is often our need, it is counter- intuitive to those who don't feel comfortable with change Challenges Regulatory Regulations can be a barrier and gaps in Regulatory Enforcement of regulations manage- • Leadership • Lack of support from political figures and certain groups ment Leadership Lack of emphasis from leadership Leadership • Need rapid response actions worked out and approved before needed Leadership ability to make more rapid (real-time) management decisions that are better able to contain rapidly emerging disease issues (such as pathogen spread)
+Inertia (fear of loss) Although adaptive management is often our need, it is counter- intuitive to those who don't feel comfortable with change Challenges Regulatory • Regulations can be a barrier and gaps in Regulatory Enforcement of regulations manage- • Leadership • Lack of support from political figures and certain groups ment • Leadership Lack of emphasis from leadership • Leadership • Need rapid response actions worked out and approved before needed Leadership ability to make more rapid (real-time) management decisions that are better able to contain rapidly emerging disease issues (such as pathogen spread)

-1 Coordination • Coordination between agencies with similar interests; need and communication better/more open communication Coordination • confusion over jurisdiction and authority and communication Coordination • continued improvement in communication channels between and communication agencies, diagnostic laboratories, and those in the field Coordination • connecting knowledge from the field/lab with upper levels and communication where management decisions are made Coordination competing interests of natural resource management and and communication commercial agriculture.
+Coordination • Coordination between agencies with similar interests; need and communication better/more open communication Coordination • confusion over jurisdiction and authority and communication Coordination • continued improvement in communication channels between and communication agencies, diagnostic laboratories, and those in the field Coordination • connecting knowledge from the field/lab with upper levels and communication where management decisions are made Coordination competing interests of natural resource management and and communication commercial agriculture.
 Overlapping authorities /ill fitting policies.
-Coordination and easy for managers to neglect population health needs communication Toolbox information on host-parasite epidemiology for many systems and difficulty acquiring that information Toolbox Effective treatments Toolbox Lack of robust models, we need more mathematicians Toolbox expanding the toolbox; open to new ideas, innovation and outside perspectives Personnel resources low staff to apply effective management (human capital) Personnel resources more dedicated wildlife health staff (human capital) Personnel resources Time (human capital) Personnel resources readily available material on wildlife health management (human capital) practices for directores/higher management Personnel resources limited training opportunities for population health topics (human capital) especially for non-health related positions Outreach public engagement Outreach constituents don't understand the need Outreach lack of social and political will to invest in more resources to aid in proactive management of wildlife diseases Surveillance Early detection Surveillance lack of surveillance Funding Funding and support to maintain infrastructure/biosurveillance T ununing after emergency or initial outbreak is over; conversely proactive surveillance or risk analysis before a problem occurs Funding lack of funding to apply effective management Funding competition for funds with traditional projects, values, practices Tunung competition for runus with traditional projects, values, practices
+Coordination and easy for managers to neglect population health needs communication Toolbox information on host-parasite epidemiology for many systems and difficulty acquiring that information Toolbox Effective treatments Toolbox Lack of robust models, we need more mathematicians Toolbox expanding the toolbox; open to new ideas, innovation and outside perspectives Personnel resources low staff to apply effective management (human capital) Personnel resources more dedicated wildlife health staff (human capital) Personnel resources Time (human capital) Personnel resources readily available material on wildlife health management (human capital) practices for directores/higher management Personnel resources limited training opportunities for population health topics (human capital) especially for non-health related positions Outreach public engagement Outreach constituents don't understand the need Outreach lack of social and political will to invest in more resources to aid in proactive management of wildlife diseases Surveillance Early detection Surveillance lack of surveillance Funding Funding and support to maintain infrastructure/biosurveillance after emergency or initial outbreak is over; conversely proactive surveillance or risk analysis before a problem occurs Funding lack of funding to apply effective management Funding competition for funds with traditional projects, values, practices